 Many have been attracted with shoes that have a high-top construction.
 Some, however, think twice before getting a pair stating that this type is hard to pull off.
 In reality, it’s a shoe that is really easy to style.
 One just has to remember a few things when it comes to matching high-top sneakers with an outfit.
 Here are a few styling tips to achieve a modern and fashion-forward look.

-- Baggy pants and high-top sneakers create a bulky look for men.
+Baggy pants and high-top shoes create a bulky look for men.
 Opt to wear straight-cut or slim-fit jeans for a sleeker look.

 Sneakers have been around since the 18th century.
 Throughout the years, a variety of styles have emerged, proving its staying power.
 Regardless of its many variations, these can be categorized into three types based on construction: the low-top, the mid-top and the high-top sneakers.